Naifnoor09/Naif-C-Journal/README.md

-# My C Programming Journey
+# Naif's C Programming Journal

 Welcome to my C programming language repository!
-This project documents my learning journey and all the code I've written as I explored the depths of C. Here, you'll find a collection of programs, exercises, and personal projects that showcase my progress and experiments with this powerful language.
+This project, *Naif-C-Journal*, documents my learning journey and all the code I've written as I explored the depths of C. Here, you'll find a collection of programs, exercises, and personal projects that showcase my progress and experiments with this powerful language.

 ## About This Repository